 A cost-utility analysis was conducted from an NHS perspective, to determine the cost-effectiveness of night splints versus corticosteroid injection at 6, 12 and 24 months.
 Health-care resource use data were obtained from self-report questionnaires at 6, 12 and 24 months and valued using unit cost data obtained from standard UK sources.16-18 We also estimated the cost of delivering both interventions.

 All costs were valued at 2016–17 prices.
 Outcomes were measured in quality-adjusted life-years (QALYs) which were estimated at 6, 12 and 24 months for each study participant, using EQ-5D-5L scores and the area under the curve approach.
 Imbalances in baseline utility (EQ-5D-5L) scores between the study arms were controlled for with a regression approach.
-19, 20An imputation model was fitted to deal with missing EQ-5D-5L scores and costsCost and health outcomes (QALYs) at 24 months were discounted using the recommended discount rates of 3·5%.
+Missing costs and EQ-5D-5L scores were accounted for using multiple imputation methodology.
+Twenty-five datasets were imputed using chained equations with predictive mean matching to ensure that imputed values do not go out of the plausible range.
+The coefficients were then pooled across the multiply imputed datasets using the Rubin’s rule to obtain single estimates of the corresponding population parameters.19, 20 Cost and health outcomes (QALYs) at 24 months were discounted using the recommended discount rates of 3·5%.

 An incremental analysis was undertaken, with differences in costs and QALYs expressed as an incremental cost-effectiveness ratio (ICER) of cost per additional QALY gained.
 Bootstrapping was used to quantify overall uncertainty, and 5000 paired estimates of mean differential costs and QALYs were estimated to construct cost-effectiveness acceptability curves.
 These show the probability of injection being cost-effective across a range of possible values of willingness to pay for an additional QALY at 6, 12 and 24 months.
 All analyses were performed using STATA v15.